flatironinstitute/sciware/34_PyPackaging/main.md

 - When you `pip install` a package, `pip`:
   - downloads a bundle with the package code
   - Places it in a standard location (in `sys.path`)

-### A bit more about environments

-`sys.path` is actually how virtual environments work.

-Let's take a look at a `venv` virtual environment and what happens when I install packages in it.

-[LIVE]

 `pip` can also install *your project* as a package, using *edit mode*: